trychlos/pwix-accounts-ui/README.md

     Package default is to inform the user that email cannot be sent.

+- `onVerifiedEmailBox`

+    Whether to display a modal dialog box to confirm to the user that his email has been rightly validated.

+    Defaults to `true`.

+    A function can be provided by the application for this parm.
+The function will be called without argument and MUST return one of the accepted values.

+- `onVerifiedEmailTitle`
+- `onVerifiedEmailMessage`

+    These two parameters define the content of the modal dialog box displayed to the user that his email has been rightly validated.

+    They are only considered if `onVerifiedEmailBox` is `true`.

+    Expected data are objects of the form `{ namespace: <namespace>, i18n: <i18n.key> }`

+    Default values are respectively:

+    - `{ namespace: AC_I18N, i18n: 'user.verify_title' }` for `onVerifiedEmailTitle` parameter
+    - `{ namespace: AC_I18N, i18n: 'user.verify_text' }` for `onVerifiedEmailMessage` parameter.

+    A function can be provided by the application for these parms.
+The function will be called without argument and MUST return one of the accepted values.

 - `passwordLength`

     The minimal required password length when setting a new password, either when creating a new account of when changing the password of an existing account.